Viren0990/Recipooo/README.md

 # 🥗 Recipoo – Your Smart Recipe Finder

-**Recipoo** is a full-stack web application that makes finding, managing, and creating recipes easier than ever.
+(One of my first projects i built as a practice) **Recipoo** is a full-stack web application that makes finding, managing, and creating recipes easier than ever.
 With a **React** frontend and **Express.js** backend, Recipoo delivers a fast, responsive, and enjoyable cooking experience for users.

 ---